chaosinventory/documentation/dev/contr.md

 For a pull request to get merged, the following conditions must be fulfilled:

 - all applicable pipelines must succeed
+- merging has to be done by a different person than the one submitting the patch
+- it must not be merged until 48h after submission
-- at least two approvals are needed for the patch to be merged after 24 hours, or at least four approvals  to merge the patch immediately
+- at least two approvals are needed to merge the patch immediately
 - the PR must neither be controversial or blocked (indicated by tags)

 **Fundamental changes, like changes in the database scheme or other disputed areas, require at least four reviews.
 Those changes should be discussed in a development meeting.
 A "Fundamental"-Tag should indicate those changes.**